 - SAT (with a score of 1030 or higher in critical reading + math and minimum writing score of 450)

-Applicants wishing to use their ACT or SAT scores in lieu of the TAP must create an ELIS account through ISBE before their scores will be acknowledged.
+- Applicants wishing to use their ACT or SAT scores in lieu of the TAP must create an ELIS account through ISBE before their scores will be acknowledged.
 See the CoTE for testing requirements.
-For more information please contact the K-12 Program Coordinator.
+For more information please contact ischool-k12 [at] illinois.edu (Ann Ohms), program coordinator.

-Students should see the Admissions section of our web site for specific application requirements, deadlines, and forms for both the MS/LIS degree and the K-12 LIS Licensure program.
+Students should see the Admissions section of our web site for specific application requirements, deadlines, and forms for both the MS/LIS degree and the School Librarian Licensure program.
 Contact the Admissions Office at (217) 333-7197 with questions.

-On-campus and Leep online learning students must apply to the MS/LIS program by October 15 for spring semester admission or February 15 for summer or fall semester admission.
-Application to the K-12 LIS Licensure program must be made no later than October 1 for acceptance in the following spring semester, or February 15 for acceptance in the following summer or fall semesters.
+Application to the School Librarian Licensure program must be made no later than October 1 for acceptance in the following spring semester, or February 15 for acceptance in the following summer or fall semesters.
 These deadlines apply to both on-campus and Leep students.

 Required Clinical Fee

-After candidates are formally admitted to the K-12 Program, they confirm their programmatic status by enrolling in EDPR 203 during their first semester as a K-12 candidate.
-EDPR 203 does not carry course credit or appear on transcripts but is a means by which candidates are assessed the required one-time clinical fee ($790 during 2014-2015) for K-12 Licensure program supervision.
+After candidates are formally admitted to the School Librarian Licensure Program, they confirm their programmatic status by enrolling in EDPR 203 during their first semester as a licensure candidate.
+EDPR 203 does not carry course credit or appear on transcripts but is a means by which candidates are assessed the required one-time clinical fee for program supervision.